Good Living Book Club - April

 If you have any questions, please contact Gail at bookclub@moscowfood.coop

 May: Mrs. Quinn’s Rise to Fame by Olivia Ford.
 “A huge-hearted, redemptive coming-of-age tale, a love story, and an ode to good food” and “charming, heartfelt and uplifting.”
-(Fiction)
+(Fiction).
+Meeting May 18

 June/July/August: No book club meetings